ryanuber/puppet-tell/README.md

 You can still specify refreshonly => false, even though there probably isn't a valid use case for it, at least not yet...

+While using the webhooks provider, the request will be sent using an HTTP GET exactly as you specify, nothing more nothing less.
+This means that using HTTP GET will not attempt to send the encoded resource.
+You can, however, specify the 'post' parameter, which will send the encoded resource using the HTTP POST parameter specified by the 'post' option.

 Example
 -------